 Quelle

 Let's talk.

-Quelle is raising its seed round.
+Quelle is raising its pre-seed round.
 If you're an investor, operator, or technical co-founder who sees what we see — reach out.
 We respond to everything.

+Quelle